-G.distributors, a subsidiary of GAMCO, serves as the principal distributor for the Funds.
-Distribution fees are paid to the Company by G.distributors on the Class C Fund shares sold.
-For the year ended December 31, 2020, 2019 and 2018 distribution fees were \$51,929, \$103,722 and \$207,393, respectively.
+Teton receives distribution fee income from G.distributors on the Class C Fund shares sold.
+For the years ended December 31, 2021, 2020 and 2019 distribution fees were \$30,105, \$51,929 and \$103,722, respectively.
 As distributor, G.distributors also incurs certain promotional and distribution costs, which are related to the sale of Fund shares and expensed as incurred.